kleinmann-orm/kleinmann-orm/docs/getting_started.rst

 Installation
 ===============
-First you have to install tortoise like this:
+First you have to install kleinmann like this:

 .. code-block:: bash

-    pip install tortoise-orm
+    pip install kleinmann-orm

 ..